 When I first started blogging, I “borrowed” images from a variety of websites.
 I fooled myself into thinking it was okay because I always linked the image back to its source.
 Then in July 2012 read I Loni Loren’s post Bloggers Beware: You CAN Be Sued for using Pics on Your Blog.
-Suddenly, the side of me trained in research methods felt very, very ashamed.
+Suddenly, the side of me trained in research methods felt so ashamed.
 It dawned on me I was being lazy, not to mention I was also being a thief.

 What follows is a non-inclusive list of examples of irresponsible image use and a list of websites where you can find images for blogs.
 A common misconception seems to be if an image on the internet, then it is in the public domain and free to use as you see fit.
 That is not the case at all.
 Various licences dictate how a photo can be used and by whom.